EVNotify/EVNotify/README.md

 # EVNotify
 EVNotify allows you to control your electric vehicle and let you notify when the specified preset state of charge has been achieved.

+🚧 🚧 🚧

+This repository contains the "v2" code of the app.
+EVNotify is under active development for the next generation "v3".
+The corresponding repository of v3 is currently still private.
+I just want to let you know, that in the upcming weeks the first official tests will start with you.
+Thanks for all of your patience.
+The project is alive, and v3 will be ready to test soon (and will be open source later).

+🚧 🚧 🚧

 ### Note:
 This repository contains the frontend/client source code.
 For the backend please visit: https://github.com/EVNotify/EVNotifyBackend.
 EVNotify is still in an early stage of development.
 Errors or unexpected behavior may occur.
 Furthermore, not all features may be implemented yet.